ThomasKrauss/Reconnect/my-utilities/README.md

 And that only needs one more letter on the term *if* to ripe this benefit of brevity and readability!

-Of course, anaphora do not blend well together, just as in normal speech: "Put it on the table and serve it."
-And you're like "Wait, what?
-You are talking about the salt, right?"
-Strange?
-Yeah, nobody is talking like that with the first "it" being the salt and the second being something else.
+Of course, anaphora do not blend well together, just as in normal speech: *"Put it on the table and serve it."*.
+And you're like ù"Wait, what?
+You are talking about the salt, right?"ù Strange?
+Yes.
+Because nobody talks like that with the first "it" being the salt and the second being something else.
 Don't expect anaphora to work otherwise in your own code.
 If there's anaphoric conflicts, there's a need of clarity.

 The anaphoric macro I'm using and haven't seen somewhere else is *let-a*.
 Most anaphoric macros are tied down to an action that is different from *let*: *aif* is a wrapper over *if*, *awhen* over *when*, etc.